 People told us the manager and staff were very good and that they could speak with them at any time.
-One relative said "The manager is great, really approachable and always does the best for people who live here; I wouldn't want [my family member] to live anywhere else."
+One staff member said "The manager is brilliant, very approachable and easy to get on with."
 We saw that people were relaxed around the manager and staff were at ease in interactions they had with them.